 Although OK provides access to demographics with disposable income, it might not be the best way for international brands to reach an older, Russian audience – Facebook may be more suitable for this role.

 Four steps to success on Russian Social Media platforms

 2. Target the right people.
 VK has recently improved its demographic targeting tools, so you can now use paid promotion effectively.
 You can push out banner ads, sidebar ads and paid posts to users based on everything from age and location to military service and personal interests.
-It also allows you to run highly targeted campaigns based on users’ views on alcohol, for example, or their political beliefs.
+It also allows you to run highly targeted campaigns based on users’ views or beliefs.
 This advanced targeting makes it easy to reach the right people and increase chances of conversion.